 - Best Effort

 - Entity and Attribute Detailed Description

-- Elevations were computed by subtracting the lunar reference radius of 1737.4 km (Archinal and others, 2011; LRO Project and LGCWG, 2008) from the surface radius measurements.
+Elevations were originally computed by subtracting the lunar reference radius of 1737400.0 m (Archinal and others, 2011; LRO Project and LGCWG, 2008) from the surface radius measurements.
 Thus elevation values are the distance above or below the reference sphere.

 - Source Originator

 - Minimum Longitude